Why Peloton is both succeeding and flailing: Reflections on a most memorable week

 Remind me what’s so great about Peloton?

 It solved sedentariness.
-Historically, very few home exercise machines have managed to facilitate customers exercising, at home, regularly, on an ongoing basis, with enthusiasm.
+Historically, very few home exercise machines have managed to facilitate customers exercising at home, regularly, on an ongoing basis, with enthusiasm.
 Peloton has cracked that nut, and currently has approximately 3 million fitness class subscribers, with low churn rates (under 1% per month for equipment owners).

 Do you use Peloton?